Xilmi/Rotp-Fusion/README.md

 - Investigate: William482 request: Age of your data on each race into the bar graphs on the status page.

 Later:
-- William482 request: Continuing on the topic of things that normal people probably just let the governor do, I would love a button on the "Send Transports From:" popup in the Fleets tab which would, for each world:
-  1. Send the maximum number of population which can be regrown in one turn, and
-  2. set the eco slider to whatever value is needed to regrow that pop.
 - Replay:
   - Start Full galaxy View.
   - Speed adjustement.